readthedocs/blog/knowing-more-about-ourselves.rst

 Conclusion
 ----------

-We are really happy with data we were able to plot so far!
+We are really happy with the data we were able to plot so far!
 At the moment, we only have data for the last ~6 months and it has been useful already.
 It has been very interesting to use these plots to make arguments when evaluating the deprecation of a feature, or even when *suggesting a new UX* in the discussions we've had recently.